Pub game: History

 In his book, Beer and Skittles, Richard Boston claims that the first regulation concerning national control of pubs was about pub games; Henry VII's statute of 1495 restricted the playing of "indoor games which were distracting Tudor pubmen from archery".

-Many of pub games owe their origins to older outdoor sports, adapted and transformed over time for indoor play, either for convenience, or to allow publicans to maintain their teams during the off-season.
+Many pub games owe their origins to older outdoor sports, adapted and transformed over time for indoor play, either for convenience or to allow publicans to maintain their teams during the off-season.

 Gaming activities associated with pubs included card games such as cribbage, throwing games such as darts, physical sports such as cricket, and blood sports such as cock fighting.
 Balls Pond Road in Highbury, London, was named after an establishment run by Mr Ball that had a pond out the back filled with ducks, where drinkers could, for a certain fee, go out and take their chance at shooting the creatures.

-Notable pub games
+Types

-Pub games can be loosely grouped into throwing games, dice games, card games, board games, cue and ball games, bat and ball games, slot games, coin pushing/throwing games, and drinking games.
+Pub games can be loosely grouped into throwing games, dice games, card games, board games, cue and ball games, bat and ball games, bowling games, coin pushing/throwing games, and drinking games.

 Throwing games

 Darts

-A game which involves the throwing of small missiles at a circular target, called a dartboard.
-It is one of the few traditional pub games that remains popular to the present day and is played in many countries.
-When played at a professional level the game adheres to a specific board design and set of rules, but as a pub game it can encompasses several variants, such as 'Cricket'.
+Darts is a game that involves the throwing of small missiles at a circular target, called a dartboard.
+It is one of the few traditional pub games that remains popular to the present day.
+When played at a professional level the game adheres to a specific board design and set of rules, but as a pub game, it can encompass several variants, such as 'Cricket'.

 Aunt Sally

-Traditionally played in pubs and fairgrounds.
 An Aunt Sally was originally a figurine head of an old woman with a clay pipe in her mouth, or subsequently a ball on a stick.
-The object was for players to throw sticks at the head in order to break the pipe.
+Traditionally played in pubs and fairgrounds, the object of the game was for players to throw sticks at the head to break the pipe.
 The game bears some resemblance to a coconut shy, or skittles.

 Today, the game of Aunt Sally is still played as a pub game in Oxfordshire.
 The ball is on a short plinth about 4 inches (10 cm) high, and is known as a 'dolly'.
 The dolly is placed on a dog-legged metal spike and players throw sticks or short battens at the dolly, trying to knock it off without hitting the spike.

 Devil among the tailors

-A form of table skittles.
-The game involves 9 small skittles arranged in a 3 x 3 square, usually within a shallow open-topped wooden box sitting on a table-top.
+This form of table skittles involves 9 small skittles arranged in a 3 x 3 square, usually within a shallow open-topped wooden box sitting on a table-top.
 The wooden ball (about the size of a golf ball) hangs from a string or chain attached to the top of a vertical wooden post rising from one corner of the box.
-The aim of the game is to knock down the skittles by swinging the ball in an arc round the post (rather than aiming directly at the skittles).
+The aim of the game is to knock down the Skittles by swinging the ball in an arc round the post (rather than aiming directly at the Skittles).

-In the picturesque name, the 'devil' refers to the ball and the 'tailors' are the skittles.
+In the picturesque name, the 'devil' refers to the ball, and the 'tailors' are the skittles.